Skip to Main Content

 • Potential downsides to credit-builder loans include a drop in your score if you don't repay it on time, fees and no immediate access to money.

-Your credit score is the primary determinant of the rates you will receive when securing financial products and services.
-If that number is lacking you might be stuck with high interest rates and expensive monthly payments.
+Your credit score is among the main factors that help you qualify for credit and set your rates.
+If that number is below the good credit threshhold, you might be stuck with high interest rates and expensive monthly payments.

 One way to address this issue is through credit-builder loans.
-While these are designed specifically for borrowers aiming to drive up their scores, the approach does not come without risk.
-Consider the benefits and drawbacks ahead of applying for a credit-builder loan.
+These loans are designed specifically for borrowers who want to raise their scores.
+However, they come with the same risks as any type of loan.
+Consider the benefits and drawbacks before applying.

 Pros of credit-builder loans